-- You exceed one of Amazon's operational metrics (i.e. late shipments, shipment defects, late tracking) for an extended period of time and Amazon has suspended you as a big eye opener to force you to correct the problem.OR
+- You exceed one of Amazon's operational metrics (i.e., late shipments, shipment defects, late tracking) for an extended period of time and Amazon has suspended you as a big eye-opener to force you to correct the problem OR

-- You were playing with fire and you knew it (re: you were doing something clearly illegal and/or against Amazon's TOS) and you've been suspended/banned.OR
+- You were playing with fire and you knew it (re: you were doing something clearly illegal and/or against Amazon's TOS) and you've been suspended/banned OR

 - There was a misunderstanding on Amazon's end.

-Suspension Scenario #1: You Exceeded One of Amazon's Operational Metrics
+Amazon Suspension Scenario #1: You Exceeded One of Amazon's Operational Metrics

-For example, when Amazon implemented the ‘valid tracking' metric, suspensions become more prevalent.
-Normally people who receive these types of suspensions are overall good sellers but who are below average on a certain metric.
+For example, when Amazon implemented the ‘valid tracking' metric in 2014, suspensions become more prevalent.
+Normally, people who receive these types of suspensions are overall good sellers but who are below average on a certain metric.

 How to Appeal an Operation Metric Suspension

-Here's the good news – operational metric suspensions are normally successfully appealed.
+Here's the good news: operational metric suspensions are normally successfully appealed.
 Sometimes nearly instantly, and sometimes within a couple of weeks.

-If you receive an operational metric suspension you MUST identify 2-3 steps regarding how you are going to correct it.
-You say “But wait – your employee in charge of updating tracking got bitten by a polar bear while vacationing in Florida.
-The second person in charge of tracking then got heat stroke in Edmonton, Canada over Christmas.
+If you receive an operational metric suspension you MUST identify 2 to 3 steps regarding how you are going to correct it.
+But what if this happens to you: Your employee in charge of updating tracking got bitten by a polar bear while vacationing in Florida.
+The second person in charge of tracking then got a heat stroke in Edmonton, Canada, over Christmas.
 These were both COMPLETE fluke events, right?”
 Too bad.
-Amazon wants to know how you are going to ensure your orders get shipped out the next time an employee gets bitten by an employee while sipping margaritas in Miami and the second employee gets heat stroke in Canada during the winter.
+Amazon wants to know how you are going to ensure your orders get shipped out the next time an employee gets bitten by an employee while sipping margaritas in Miami and the second employee gets heatstroke in Canada during the winter.